hashicorp/terraform-website/content/source/docs/enterprise-beta/api/linkable-repos.html.md

 # Linkable Repos API

-The Linkable Repos API is used to retreive the list of available repositories.
+The Linkable Repos API is used to retreive the list of available VCS repositories.
 This is used to identify the ID of a repository when configuring the ingress-trigger on a workspace.
+Your organization must already have the VCS OAuth Connection configured.

 ## List Linkable Repos